 National Certificate In Tobacco Treatment Practice

 MaineHealth CTI’s Tobacco Treatment Education and Training Program is a nationally accredited provider of the core training requirements necessary to apply for a National Certificate in Tobacco Treatment Practice (NCTTP), one of only 18 training programs across North America.

-The required curriculum includes the one-day Tobacco Intervention: Basics Skills Training, the two-day Tobacco Intervention: Intensive Skills Training and the two-day Annual Tobacco Treatment and Prevention Conference.
+The required curriculum includes the one-day Tobacco Intervention: Basics Skills Training, the two-day Tobacco Intervention: Intensive Skills Training and the Annual Tobacco Treatment and Prevention Conference.
 These trainings prepare individuals to meet the required core competency objectives in tobacco treatment practice as developed by the Association for the Treatment of Tobacco Use and Dependence (ATTUD).
 ATTUD is the global organization of providers dedicated to the promotion of and increased access to evidence-based tobacco treatment for the tobacco user.